 The National Vaccine Advisory Committee was established in 1987 to comply with Title XXI of the Public Health Service Act (P.L.
 99-660) (Section 2105) (42 U.S. Code 300aa-5 (PDF - 78 KB)).
-Its purpose is to advise and make recommendations to the Assistant Secretary for Health in his capacity as the Director of National Vaccine Program on matters related to program responsibilities.
+Its purpose is to advise and make recommendations to the Assistant Secretary for Health in her capacity as the Director of National Vaccine Program on matters related to program responsibilities.
 The Assistant Secretary for Health (ASH) has been designated by the Secretary of Health and Human Services as the Director of the National Vaccine Program.

 Functions of NVAC

 The National Vaccine Advisory Committee recommends ways to achieve optimal prevention of human infectious diseases through vaccine development, and provides direction to prevent adverse reactions to vaccines.

 The functions of the NVAC as specified in the Public Health Service Act are to: